WhatsApp. Wonderful, wonderful, WhatsApp. The messaging service that made BBM look boring and text messages redundant.

 Get Siri to read your last message, reply or send a new message

-Following a recent update, it's now possible for Apple users to get Siri to read any unread WhatsApp messages, once you have followed the steps to give the personal assistant access.
+Apple users can get Siri to read any unread WhatsApp messages, once you have followed the steps to give the personal assistant access.
 You can also get Siri to reply to the message with your voice or start a new message to a contact.

 iOS: "Hey Siri, read my last WhatsApp message" > "Hey Siri, send a WhatsApp message to [contact]"